UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Reliability: Works 24/7 regardless of weather conditions.

-Emissions: High levels of greenhouse gases and pollutants.
+High Emissions: Produces the highest levels of greenhouse gases and pollutants per kilowatt-hour.

 Bar chart comparing Coal, Natural Gas, Wind, and Solar energy sources on cost trends and environmental impact emissions.

-To help you see how coal stacks up against other common energy sources, we’ve compared them based on typical cost trends and environmental impact.
+To help you see how coal stacks up against other common energy sources, we have compared them based on typical cost trends and environmental impact.
+Understanding these differences is crucial when evaluating your household’s utility options.

 Energy SourceTypical Cost TrendEmissions